apostrophecms/docs/docs/getting-started/README.md

 ::: tip
 If you are doing active development on the project, you can also start the site with `npm run dev`.
 The app will then watch for changes, then restart the app and refresh the browser when it detects any.
 :::

+## Next step

+Now that Apostrophe is installed, go ahead and start building using the essentials [guide](/guide/).
+You can also continue getting to know Apostrophe in the [technical overview](/getting-started/technical-overview.md).